Paolo Nutini: Media appearances

 On 24 July 2007, Nutini was awarded The Golden St Christopher medal by the city of Barga in Italy, the highest honour the city can give, to celebrate his extraordinary contributions to Barga and its people.
 On 18 September, Nutini performed "Last Request" on The Tonight Show with Jay Leno.
 In September 2007, Nutini recorded a short radio show with imeem.com where he listed his top 10 favourite tracks and the reasons behind his choices.
 In October 2007, Nutini performed for the annual Voodoo Fest held in New Orleans, Louisiana.
-In 2008, Nutini's music was featured in a movie adaptation of Irvine Welsh's best-selling novel Ecstasy: Three Tales of Chemical Romance.

 On New Year's Eve 2008–09, Nutini performed at the Hogmanay street parties in both Edinburgh and Glasgow, Scotland, becoming the first act to play both locations on the same day for the event.
-In The View's 2009 album Which Bitch?, he is featured singing on the song "Covers."
-Nutini appeared in the 2011 documentary "Reggae Got Soul: The Story of Toots and the Maytals" which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".
+In The View's 2009 album Which Bitch?, he is featured singing on the song "Covers".
+Nutini appeared in the 2011 documentary Reggae Got Soul: The Story of Toots and the Maytals which was featured on BBC and described as "The untold story of one of the most influential artists ever to come out of Jamaica".

 On 27 July 2012, Nutini sang at the London 2012 Olympic Games Opening Ceremony Concert in London's Hyde Park, along with Duran Duran, Snow Patrol and Stereophonics.

 Personal life

-Nutini had an 8-year on-again, off-again relationship with Scottish marketing graduate and model Teri Brogan.
-The pair met at St Andrew's Academy in Paisley and started dating when they were 15.
+Nutini had an eight-year on-again, off-again relationship with Teri Brogan, whom he met while they were pupils at St Andrew's Academy in Paisley.
 After their split, he was romantically involved with Irish TV presenter and model Laura Whitmore.
-Nutini had a relationship with English actress and model Amber Anderson from 2014 until 2016.
+Nutini also had a relationship with English actress and model Amber Anderson from 2014 until 2016.

 Nutini stated in a June 2014 interview that he has smoked cannabis every day of his life since the age of sixteen.
 Nutini also has an Honorary Doctorate from his hometown university in Paisley, the University of the West of Scotland.

-On 22 February 2015, a biography about Nutini was published under the title Paolo Nutini: Coming Up Easy.
-The biography was written by the author Colin MacFarlane.

 As of 2017, Nutini was living in his home town of Paisley, and he performed karaoke there in 2019.

 In July 2019, Paolo donated over £10,000 to the charity Tiny Changes by buying and raffling off the Chewbacca mask worn on stage by fellow Scottish musician Lewis Capaldi at TRNSMT.

-Paolo is a lifelong supporter of Celtic FC.
+Nutini is a supporter of Celtic F.C.